monokrome/spirit/README.md

 ## Disclaimer

-This tool generates audio files based on frequencies documented in various alternative and esoteric traditions.
+This tool generates audio files based on frequencies documented across diverse spiritual, healing, and esoteric traditions.
 No medical, therapeutic, or supernatural claims are made.
-Use at your own discretion and never replace professional medical advice with frequency experimentation.
+Use at your own discretion and consult qualified professionals for health concerns.

 ## License